ca-montenegro/Habitaciones/README.md

 # API Rest Habitaciones
 ## Description
-FullStack Application with similar bussiness logic as AirBnb.
+FullStack Application with similar business logic as AirBnb.

 Develop using:
 -Java